 Final shot of the Pyramids.
 Nimoy wonders whether studying the Pyramid will ‘lead us to a greater wonder – the mind of man.’

 This one was an odd one, even by In Search Of standards.
-Quite a lot of fairly real (if rather shallow) information about the Pyramids gets through, largely because there’s no clear alternative built to mainstream archeological theory.
-I suspect that the reason for this is that the Pyramids play a huge role in so many different esoteric theories, that the writers and producers seem loath to pick one and run with it.
+Quite a lot of fairly real (if rather shallow) information about the Pyramids gets through.
+I suspect that the reason for this is that the Pyramids play a huge role in so many different esoteric theories that the writers and producers seem loath to pick one and run with it.
 Instead, UFO theories, mystic energy theories, pyramid power theories, pyramid prophecy theories are briefly introduced only to be forgotten.
-Staid reality has a chance to shine, if only because its opponents are arguing among themselves.
+Since there aren’t any real alternatives to the ‘it’s a tomb’ theory built into mainstream archaeology, staid reality has a chance to shine — if only because its opponents are arguing among themselves.

 Lacking an alternative, the episode accepts that the Pyramids are the work of human people and therefore studying them can tell us about human people.
 In spite of my frustrations with this episode, I honestly can’t fault its moral.